NVIDIA/bionemo-framework/docs/docs/user-guide/background/megatron_datasets.md

 !!! note "MegatronDataModule"

     Users will see non-overlapping training curve if their datamodule is not inheritting from `MegatronDataModule`, unless similar logics are handled by the users.
 In `MegatronDataModule`, `self.update_init_global_step()` must be called right before the dataloaders are returned to ensure that training resumes with the correct sample index instead of restarting from 0 everytime.
+We recommend users to inherit from `MegatronDataModule` similar to the pattern above.

 !!! note "WrappedDataLoader"